axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 Now the I understood the basic structure of the library, I took notes on the all of the commands and the process to encode them:
  - <https://github.com/axlan/WonderPy/blob/master/doc/reversing/ReversingDylib.md>

+Ghidra can be a little slow to navigate, so I used its Python API to dump the decompilation of functions that matched a regex:
+<https://gist.github.com/axlan/c38f7b01e54ab9f7cdefea51cd1dc9ed> .
+I included this output in case anyone wants to implement some of the commands I skipped.

 With the mapping of the JSON commands to the flags that get set to send the various command packets, it was fairly quick to go through the features I wanted to support and write the serialization in Python.